The Keystone Group is a boutique management consulting firm you may never have heard of… until today.

 The Keystone Group has experienced steady growth over the years, building from one location to three across the U.S. It believes that a focus on building partnerships, not just offering consulting advice, is a true differentiator.

-In 2016, The Keystone Group entered a new chapter when founder Andy Rolfe transitioned into an advisory role and the company elevated Amar Shah to CEO.
+In 2016, The Keystone Group entered a new chapter when founder Andy Rolfe transitioned into an advisory role and the company elevated Amar Shah to Managing Partner.